-New Pentagon leader Shanahan says he is focusing on China
+New Pentagon leader Shanahan makes clear his focus is China

-WASHINGTON (AP) — On his first day as acting defense secretary, Pat Shanahan is emphasizing that China should be the Pentagon’s main focus.
+WASHINGTON (AP) — On his first working day as acting defense secretary, Pat Shanahan made clear that his focus is on China.

-Aides say Shanahan, who’s leading the Pentagon after the departure of Jim Mattis, struck the China theme at a meeting Wednesday with the department’s top civilian leaders, including the heads of the military services.
+The former Boeing executive, who moved up from the No. 2 job after Pentagon chief Jim Mattis left Monday, gathered civilian leaders of the military services and other top civilian officials at the Defense Department on Wednesday before going to the White House for a Cabinet meeting.

-The aides aren’t authorized to publicly discuss internal defense meetings and are speaking on condition of condition of anonymity.
+A defense official said Shanahan told the Pentagon gathering that he is focused on the strategy as developed and put in place under Mattis.
+It emphasizes the importance of great power competition with Russia and China, after America’s many years of fighting insurgent wars in the Middle East.

-One aide says Shanahan told the gathering that he’s focused on the strategy written and implemented under Mattis that focuses on Russia and China as “great power” competitors.
-In that context, Shanahan told the civilian leaders to remember, in his words, “China, China, China.”
+In that context, Shanahan said the Pentagon leaders should remember, “China, China, China,” according to the official, who was not authorized to publicly discuss internal defense meetings and spoke on condition of anonymity.

 Most Read Nation & World Stories